Mohan-vamsi6/BIGDATA-SQL-PRESTO-TECH_1/README.md

 The objective of the project is to establish a prototype tool for real-time data analysis.
 The data to be analyzed comes from an IoT simulator that has the task of simulating the generation of messages from real IoT devices, then is processed through the streaming platform Kafka.
 To achieve the project's objective, two different approaches have been implemented:
-- **First approach**: In this approach, the incoming data is processed by Kafka and directly stored in a NoSQL database.
-Subsequently, the data is extracted using Presto for further processing in a Jupyter Notebook.
-Since the data is still raw at this stage, it needs to be flattened before it can be used for analytics operations.
-To achieve this, a new collection is created in the NoSQL database, which is then combined with the original collection to enable analytics operations.
-- **Second approach**: This approach focuses more on real-time data analytics.
+- **approach**: This approach focuses more on real-time data analytics.
 The data flowing into Kafka is processed using the Kafka Stream API, making it analytics-ready.
 The processed data is then stored in the NoSQL database and can be analyzed using a Power BI.

 The overall system architecture is depicted in the figure below.